HC seeks report on shifting of Lalu to hosp director's bungalow from ward and back | Politics

 However, he was brought back to the paying ward on November 26, following an allegation that the RJD boss, violating jail manuals, called up a Bihar BJP MLA seeking his help in defeating the NDA candidate for assembly Speaker's post.
 The single bench of Justice Aparesh Kumar Singh also sought to know from the government the process of appointing 'sevadar' (helper) for Prasad in the hospital.

-During the hearing of a PIL alleging violation of jail norms by Prasad, the state's Additional Advocate General Ashutosh Anand submitted that there is a standard procedure (SOP) for the inmates in judicial custody, under which their security is arranged and meeting visitors is decided.
+During the hearing of a case involving Prasad's alleged misuse of facilities at RIMS, the state's Additional Advocate General Ashutosh Anand submitted that there is a standard procedure (SOP) for the inmates in judicial custody, under which their security is arranged and meeting visitors is decided.
 The RJD leader is currently in judicial custody in one fodder scam case.
 He has secured bail in other cases related to the scam.

 Facing a number of questions from the bench on the matter, the additional advocate general sought time to file a detailed report.
 The court then asked the government to file it by December 18.